 About USS Missouri Memorial

-The USS Missouri Memorial was a World War II battleship and the site where Japan officially surrendered to the Allies by signing the ‘Instrument of Surrender’ on 2 September 1945.
+The USS Missouri Memorial was a World War Two battleship and the site where Japan officially surrendered to the Allies by signing the ‘Instrument of Surrender’ on 2 September 1945.
 Today, it is docked at Pearl Harbor in Hawaii.

+Today, between 8am and 4pm visitors can tour the ship at the USS Missouri Memorial which usually lasts around 35 minutes.
 Entry costs $20 for adults and $10 for children, with additional costs for some of the optional tours.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.